krobus00/OneSignal-Nextjs-Sample/README.md

 event - compiled successfully
 ```

-Navigate to the URL returned in the output with your browser of choice
+Navigate to the URL returned in the output with your browser of choice.

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-17_at_12.23.19_PM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-17_at_12.23.19_PM.png)

-Expected result when navigating to URL in run output.
+The expected result when navigating to URL in run output.

 ## Get the OneSignal SDK Service Workers

 OneSignal allows you to integrate with dozens of 3rd parties, including the web platform.
-Because I'm integrating OneSignal into a React app, I have to manually add the SDK service workers to the app.
+Because I'm integrating OneSignal into a React app, I must manually add the SDK service workers to the app.
 OneSignal documents how to accomplish this in the [Custom Code Setup doc](https://documentation.onesignal.com/docs/web-push-custom-code-setup).

 Download the OneSignal SDK archive (found [here](https://documentation.onesignal.com/docs/web-push-custom-code-setup#step-3-upload-onesignal-sdk)).

-Unzip the contents of the archive into your project into the `public` directory of your Next app.
+Unzip the archive contents into your project into the `public` directory of your Next app.

 ```bash
 ╭─iamwillshepherd@ares ~/code/onesignal-nextjs ‹main›